We are an NGO based in Tokyo, Japan, and we work to promote a culture of peace, human rights, sustainable development and respect for the environment.

 We invite about 25-30 volunteers on each voyage.
 We generally have two different types of volunteer positions:

 1) Volunteer Interpreters: who have a high fluency in Japanese and who can interpret between Japanese and English or between Japanese and Spanish.

 2) Volunteer Language Instructors: English Teachers or Spanish Teachers who have at least 18 months of full time teaching experience and are passionate about language and education.

 We are keeping up-to-date with global COVID-19 developments.
 The safety of our passengers, volunteers, staff, and crew is paramount.
-For more information on how Peace Boat is addressing COVID-19, please see our voyage preventative measures and policies:
+For more information on how we are addressing COVID-19.

 Conditions of employment:

 This position is for enthusiastic, highly motivated, dynamic individuals with a minimum of 18 months of full-time teaching experience.
 Applicants should be highly advanced speakers of English or Spanish, although it is not necessary to be a 'native' or 'first language' speaker.
 Certification, graduate degrees and/or multi-language abilities are highly regarded, though not required.
 Please note: this is a volunteer position, but voyage expenses are covered (valued at approximately 1.7 million JPY or 15,300 USD).

 *For Spanish teachers: Please note that all teacher-related GET Programme administrative activities and correspondence are conducted in English.
 All application material, with the exception of actual Spanish-language lesson content, should be presented in English.